Helping achieve the eight Millennium Development Goals

 Its mission, to save children’s lives and protect people’s health by increasing access to immunisation in poor countries, recognised not only the priority of reducing child deaths due to vaccine-preventable diseases, but also the power of vaccines to provide life-long protection against debilitating illness and disease.

-Since 2000, GAVI has directly supported the immunisation of 326 million children, thereby preventing over five and half million future deaths in the world’s low-income countries.
+Since 2000, GAVI has directly supported the immunisation of 390 million additional children, and prevented over five million future deaths in the world’s poorest countries.

 The power of vaccines combined with a range of investments to strengthen systems that deliver immunisation and other services to women and children, provide health benefits which accrue to all the MDGs.